 How much are living costs in St Kitts and Nevis?
 Are groceries cheap?
 Is it expensive to live in St Kitts and Nevis?
 This article answers common questions asked about moving to St Kitts and Nevis and takes a detailed look at St Kitts and Nevis cost of living.

 Understanding the cost of living in St Kitts and Nevis

-A fantastic island in the Caribbean, St Kitts and Nevis cost of living is considered relatively moderate.
-It is more expensive to live in St Kitts and Nevis than in most of the Caribbean islands due to the fact that the country has to import many of its products.
-However, the favorable tax system makes up for the extra spending.
+A fantastic island in the Caribbean, St Kitts and Nevis’s cost of living is considered relatively affordable.
+While it is more expensive to live in St Kitts and Nevis than in most of the Caribbean islands due to the fact that the country has to import many of its products, it is still more affordable than places like the US and the UK.
+Additionally, the favorable tax system makes up for the extra spending.

 Eating and dining out in St Kitts and Nevis

 St Kitts and Nevis have built an excellent reputation for their rich cuisine over the years.
 The country is filled with restaurants and hotels providing delicious food.
 The dishes’ main inspiration are Creole, West Indian, Chinese, Western, and Indian.
 Due to the high number of restaurants present on the island, you will be able to enjoy a wide range of restaurant prices.